Marceillo/eco-shave/README.md

 # Testing

-* I have created a separate readme file for testing .
+* I have created a separate readme file for testing.
 * Please click on this link [(Testing)](TESTING.md) to take you to the page .